-Finally, we have established the MFS Sustainability Executive Group (SEG), which includes our chair and CEO, president, CIO, chief sustainability officer, general counsel and other senior leaders.
-The SEG meets at least monthly to develop longterm sustainability strategy, advise on and coordinate the implementation of that strategy, and resolve any issues of prioritization and resource allocation for sustainability-related projects.
+Finally, we have established the MFS Sustainability Executive Group (SEG), which includes our chair and CEO, president, CIO, general counsel and other senior leaders.
+The SEG meets at least monthly to develop long-term sustainability strategy, advise on and coordinate the implementation of that strategy, and resolve any issues of prioritization and resource allocation for sustainability-related projects.